Amortized Causal Discovery: Learning to Infer Causal Graphs from Time-Series Data: Fully Observed Amortized Causal Discovery

 \subsubsection{Architecture and Hyperparameters}

-We implement the MLP Encoder, CNN Encoder and MLP Decoder as described for the NRI model \citep{kipf2018neural}.
-We use the CNN Encoder on the Kuramoto dataset and the MLP Encoder on both the particles dataset and Netsim.
-Their latent dimension is set to size 256.

-Following our causal formulation of the NRI model, we implement \cref{eq:edges} by masking out the values of the corresponding edges.
-Thus, the ordering of the edge types is not arbitrary in our setting.
-When conducting test-time adaptation as described in \cref{eq:tta}, we model a distribution over $\mathds{G}$ using a non-amortized variational distribution $\qz$ with its initial values sampled from a unit Gaussian.
+Our model is implemented in PyTorch \citep{paszke2019pytorch}.
 We did no hyperparameter optimization for model training, but used the settings as described for the NRI model \citep{kipf2018neural}.
+The latent dimension throughout the model is set to size 256.
 We optimize our model using ADAM \citep{kingma2014adam} with a learning rate of 0.0005.
 In the experiments on the particles dataset, the learning rate is decayed by a factor of 0.5 every 200 epochs.
-We predict $k=\{1,...,10\}$ steps into the future.
-We set our batchsize to 128 and train for 500 epochs.
+We set our batch-size to 128 and train for 500 epochs.
 The temperature of the Gumbel-Softmax is set to $\tau = 0.5$.
 During testing, this concrete distribution is replaced by a categorical distribution to obtain discrete edge predictions.

+There was no thorough hyperparameter optimization done for test-time adaptation (TTA).
+Since there was no pre-existing implementation, some hand-tuning was performed.
+We use a learning rate of 0.1 for the Kuramoto and particles datasets and 0.01 for Netsim.
+For each, we run 1000 iterations.

+\paragraph{Encoder} In our experiments, the amortized encoder applies a graph neural network $f_{enc,\phi}$ on the input.
+It implements two edge-propagation steps along the causal graph:

+$f_e^1, f_e^2$ and $f_v^2$ are fully-connected networks (MLPs).
+On both the particles dataset and Netsim, $f_{\text{emb}}$ is an MLP as well (MLP Encoder); on the Kuramoto dataset, we use a 1D CNN with attentive pooling \citep{lin2017structured} instead (CNN Encoder).

+When conducting test-time adaptation as described in \cref{eq:tta}, we remove the encoder and model a distribution over $\mathds{G}$ using a non-amortized variational distribution $\qz$ with its initial values sampled from a unit Gaussian.

+\paragraph{Decoder} The decoder implements a single edge-propagation step according to equations 12-14.
+It uses MLPs for both $f_e$ and $f_v$.
+To improve performance, we train the decoder to predict several time-steps into the future.
+For this, we replace the true input $\xvec^t$ with the predicted $\muvec^t$ for $k=10$ steps.

+Following our causal formulation of the NRI model, we implement \cref{eq:edges} by masking out the values of the corresponding edges.
+Thus, the ordering of the edge types is not arbitrary in our setting.

+We note that while this implementation of the decoder assumes a full-time graph of Markov order 1, the full ACD framework does not, and could be implemented using a recurrent architecture to remove this assumption.

+Since our physics simulations are differentiable, we can replace the decoder with the ground-truth dynamics and backpropagate through them.
+We call this setup the simulation decoder.